xiaohan2012/daily-reading/week-plans/june-11.md

 # tuesday

-- metis: read the graph from file and partion
+- metis: read the graph from file and partition
 - plug it into parabel code

 # wednesday